Dambazawa: Dambazawa after the jihad in Kano

 The fiefdom of the Dambazawa happens to include Danbatta town, which at that time was the headquarters of a rebellious Fulani clan leader named Ibrahim Dan Tunku of the Yarimawa Fulani clan of Shiddar.
 Dan Tunku began rebelling against the Emirate of Kano during the reign of Emir Sulemanu, by Conquering and harassing villages in northern Kano, he carved out a sizable Kingdom for himself at the expanse of the Kano Emirate.
 A portion of Dambazawa forces were the vanguard that fought Dan Tunku and kept him at bay whilst the forces of Kano were busy fighting revolts that broke out in other areas of the Kano Emirate after the appointment of Ibrahim Dabo as Emir.
 After the revolts were subdued, the Kano forces led by Emir Ibrahim Dabo himself, joined the Dambazawa forces and then proceeded to plan and executed a final assault on Dan Tunku at Danbatta town, where they defeated him.
-But, Dan Tunku was abled to escape through the northern gate of Danbatta Town.
+But, Dan Tunku was able to escape through the northern gate of Danbatta Town.
 Kano forces pursued him until they reached a pond that separated Danbatta and the hills of Kazaure.
 The Emir dismounted from his horse and ordered a camp to be set up.
 A local legend has it that while the Emir was napping in his tent, he dreamed of Shehu Usman, and in that dream Shehu told him that "this pond is the border between you and Dan Tunku".
 When the Emir awoke, he asked his forces to withdraw to Danbatta, whereupon Dantunku's house was razed to the ground.
 The Emir then left for Kano and the Dambazawa left some of their clan members to bring the town to order.
 They built a house beside the destroyed house of Dan Tunku and appointed Dantunku's brother (who had earlier surrendered) as Sarkin Fulanin Danbatta.
 Dambazawa then made Danbatta the capital of their larger fiefdom and their military base against Dan Tunku.
 Danbatta became Kano's northern fortress where they governed and defended Kano from all northern aggression.
 To date, the Dambazawa are those controlling Danbatta and its environs, though they no longer control the whole of the northern Kano emirate.
 They still operate as the fief owners of Danbatta and Makoda.
 Modibbo Muhammadu Yunusa Ummaru Ba-dambaje died in 1845 and was buried under a date palm tree at his house at Dambazau, inside the walled city of Kano.
 He died one to three months earlier than Emir Ibrahim Dabo (Ibrahim Dabo died in 1846) and did not live to become the Emir of Kano.
 After his death, his son Muhammadu Kwairanga was appointed Sarkin Bai of Kano and continued operating as the fief owner of Northern Kano.